ProjectIgnis/CardScripts/MODERNIZING.md

 # Modernizing card scripts

-Sometimes old cards need to have their Lua script updated due to ruling, functional, and/or technical updates (either in the scripting engine or improvements in the ecosystem around it) and oftentimes, it would turn out that said scripts could use a modernization as a whole: they use old idioms, deprecated functionality and/or are simply not up to the standards that we are used to today.
+Sometimes old cards need to have their Lua script updated due to ruling, functional, and/or technical updates (either in the scripting engine or improvements in the ecosystem around it), and oftentimes, it would turn out that said scripts could use a modernization as a whole: they use old idioms, deprecated functionality, and/or are simply not up to the standards that we are used to today.

 The following list has been created so that these "modernization steps" are documented somewhere and can be looked up if you are in the mood to improve some script you touched.
 It is also recommended to consider whether or not a full script rewrite might be worth it, in which case, this list also has you covered with common scenarios and examples of things to keep in mind when doing so.